freaks-dev/publii-plugin-post-to-pdf/README.md

 This plugin is licensed under the **Boost Software License 1.0**.

+## Acknowledgment

+This project was inspired by the work of [htejera](https://github.com/htejera/publii-2pdf), who developed a similar plugin using the `jsPDF` library.
+Their approach helped me understand how to implement PDF generation, which I then applied in this plugin.

 ## Contributing

 1. **Fork the repository**: Click the "Fork" button in the top-right corner of this page to make a copy of the repository.